violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/on-ramping/index.md

 > Note: In the following step-by-step walkthrough, Cake Wallet and Bitcoin are just examples.
 You can replace Cake Wallet with whatever other self-custodial cryptocurrency wallet you are comfortable using, and Bitcoin with whatever cryptocurrency your client or customer wants to send you that your chosen self-custodial wallet app supports holding.

+{:#how-to-do-a-swap-deposit-with-zashi}
-**Do this** to get paid from a client or customer by performing a swap deposit in Zashi using your Cake Wallet as the "refund" address for the Bitcoin he's paying in:
+**Do this** to get paid from a client or customer by performing a swap deposit in Zashi using your Cake Wallet as the "refund" address for the Bitcoin your client is paying in:

 1. Open Cake Wallet to the wallet of the cryptocurrency your client is sending you, such as Bitcoin.
 1. Tap the **Receive** button.
 This reveals your own Bitcoin wallet's address.